 Policy BNE5 To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices.
 To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment.
-To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Development in the Countryside x ✓ x ~ \checkmark ✓ ? × х × х × ✓
+To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Development in the Countryside x ✓ × ~ \checkmark ✓ ? × х x х x x

 - 6.9.1 This policy is likely to have negative effects in respect of environmental criteria.
-This is because the policy would allow for impacts on heritage assets, biodiversity, and local character so long as effects are not undue.
-By design this policy make provision for limited scale growth away from larger settlements as infill and as a result this policy would have negative effects in respect of objectives to improve access to local services and facilities, minimise green field losses and reduce and manage climate change effects.
-However this policy would have limited benefits in respect of SA objectives to provide decent and affordable housing, achieve stable and sustainable level of economic growth and diversifying local rural economies by making limited provision for new homes over the plan period. - 6.9.2 No effects are identified in respect of most social objectives, in respect of reducing flood risk, improving the existing built environment and enhancing town and village centres.
+This is because the policy would allow for potential impacts on heritage assets, biodiversity, and local character Including landscape character) so long as effects are minimised.
+By design this policy make provision for limited scale growth away from larger settlements as infill, conversions, tourism and leisure development as well as small scale exceptions or cross subsidy housing sites and as a result this policy could have negative effects in respect of objectives to improve access to local services and facilities, minimise green field losses and reduce and manage climate change effects.
+However this policy would have limited benefits in respect of SA objectives to provide decent and affordable housing, achieve stable and sustainable level of economic growth and diversifying local rural economies by making limited provision for new homes, businesses and leisure development over the plan period. - 6.9.2 No effects are identified in respect of most social objectives, in respect of reducing flood risk, improving the existing built environment and enhancing town and village centres.